VKorpelshoek/GridTrackNet/README.md

 *Training data consisted mainly of diverse amature footage as well as professional TV broadcasts.*

 ### Main improvements
-1. 🚀 Removed upsampling layers for X% faster inference
+1. 🚀 Ultra-efficient architecture for X FPS (+X% to TrackNetv2)
-2. 🚀 5 input frames and 5 output frames for enhanced temporal information
+2. 🎾 Increased input resolution from 512x288 to 768x432 for improved detection on small tennis balls
-3. 🚀 Increased input resolution from 512x288 to 768x432 for improved detection on small objects
+3. 📺 5 input frames and 5 output frames for enhanced temporal information

 ### GridTrackNet vs TrackNetv2 Comparison: